nebrius/reduxology/README.md

 Next, let's talk about reducers and containers.
 At a high level, reducers and containers are mirror images of each other.
 A reducer consumes an action and produces state, while a container consumes state and produces actions (indirectly through a child component).
 This is a nice level of symmetry in the design.

 Reducers take in the application's current state plus an action, and produce a new state.
-One of the nice ways reducers are encapsulated is that each reducer is only responsible for a _subsection_ of state, which I call a _slice_.
+One of the nice ways reducers are encapsulated is that each reducer is only responsible for a _subsection_ of state, called a _slice_ in Redux parlance.
 Reducers don't need to know anything about the state in the rest of the store.
 This is really great, and one of the things I love most about reducers.
 Below is an example:

 ```JavaScript
 import { v4 as uuidv4 } from 'uuid';